StanfordMSL/msl_quad/README.md

 - Report bug or reqeust feature by opening issues on Github

 - Contribution is very welcome.
 Please fork the project and submit pull requests.
+New code will be reviewed before merging into the codebase.

 - Common functionality should be implemented in ```src/px4_base_controller.cpp```.
-New controller should derive from the base controller.
+New controller should derive from the base controller, and override the ```controlLoop()``` function.